-Do Southwest Rapid Rewards Points Expire?
+Do Southwest Points Expire?
+Everything You Need To Know About Rapid Rewards Points Expiration

 Bonus Points

 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-No, Southwest Rapid Rewards Points do not expire as long as your account remains open.
+Southwest Rapid Rewards Points do not expire as long as your account remains open.
 Per the Southwest terms and conditions page:

 “Points do not expire.
 Should a Member close its account, the points in the account will be terminated.”

-How You Can Earn Southwest Rapid Rewards
+How You Can Earn Southwest Points

 Credit: Lukas Souza/Unsplash